WDI-SEA/Microsoft-Mock/README.md

+#SIDENOTE

+Optimized for a resolution of 2560 x 1440.

 # Microsoft Mock

 The goal of this is to get you confortable creating a website from a pre-existing design.
 Often times, when making a site, you'll start with a wireframe.
 If you're working in a larger company with a User Experience Designer, they're likely to deliver a design to you and you have to impliment it; this project is to get you used to this!